BigWhale/TheExpanseRPG/README.md

 Once all of the above steps are completed you're done!
 You should be able to create a new character in your Launched game.

 # TODO
-1) Beautify talents and specializations
+1) Beautify specializations
-2) Take care of HTML/CSS of the rest of the sheet
+1) Possibly convert multiple buttons into dropdowns
-3) Possibly convert multiple buttons into dropdowns
+1)